Baker Stock Company

 The Baker Stock Company was a theater group based in Portland, Oregon, United States, active from 1901 through 1923.
 The company was established by businessman George Luis Baker, who served as its manager from 1901 to 1915.
+The group performed mainly in Portland with performances also in Seattle, Spokane and Los Angeles.

 History

 The Baker Stock Company was founded by businessman George Luis Baker in 1901.
 Its anchor theater, the Baker Theatre, opened in 1902.
 This location, later known as the Playhouse Theatre, among other names, became a vaudeville house and eventually a cinema; the Baker Stock Company anchor theatre relocated several times during its existence.